 Estonia’s housing market was in continuous boom from 2000 to 2007.
 The average price of 2-room flats in Tallinn rose by 448.7% from 2000 to 2007, in Tartu prices rose 431.5% and in Parnu 440%.
 Prices of three-room flats were equally impressive, rising 412% in Tallinn, 481% in Tartu, and 471.5% in Parnu.

-Estonia’s housing market is expected to remain robust this year, on the back of a stronger economy and falling unemployment, according to local property experts.
+Estonia’s housing market is expected to slow this year, amidst rising mortgage rates and slowing economic growth, according to local property experts.

-- In Tallinn, the number of purchase-sales contracts increased 11% while the value of contracts surged 17.8%.
+- In Tallinn, the number of purchase-sales contracts fell by 6.4% while the value of contracts increased 4.1%.

-- In Tartu, the number of purchase-sale contracts rose by 2.3% while the value of contracts was almost unchanged.
+- In Tartu, the number of purchase-sale contracts rose slightly by 1.8% while the value of contracts surged 19%.

-- In Parnu, the number of purchase-sale contracts rose by 1.2% while the value of contracts surged 16.3%.
+- In Parnu, the number of purchase-sale contracts dropped 6.5% and the value of contracts fell by 3.8%.

-- In Estonia, excluding Tallinn, the number of purchase-sale contracts increased 8.6% while the value of contracts rose strongly by 9.2%
+- In Estonia, excluding Tallinn, the number of purchase-sale contracts fell by 5.1% while the value of contracts rose by 6.9%.

 Moderate to good rental yields

-Gross rental yields from apartments in Tallinn are moderate to good, ranging from 5.3% to 6.3%, according to Global Property Guide research.
+Gross rental yields from apartments in Tallinn are moderate to good, ranging from 5.3% to 6.3%, according to a Global Property Guide research conducted in October 2018.
 This was supported by OberHaus, whose research finds that gross rental yields of apartments in Tallinn ranged from 5% to 5.5%, depending on location and the quality of the property.